betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 # PutPlant's Value

-## How does PlantaBeta provide Value to Planters?
+## How does PlantaBeta provide Value to Plantors?

 ### Self-Transcendence

 - PlantaBeta makes Reforestation easier.
 Reforestation directly or indirectly benefits every species of life on earth.
 - Learning how to plant trees is a Climate Change Action.
-Planters are the people who implement the tree planting initiatives of organizations around the world.
+Plantors are the people who implement the tree planting initiatives of organizations around the world.

 ---